JohnVonNeumann/T3W1-notes/README.md

 # Term 3 Week 1 Notes
 ##### How to format a readme - https://help.github.com/articles/basic-writing-and-formatting-syntax/

+## What the fuck is Javascript? - https://organicdonut.com/2013/08/technical-understanding-javascript-node-js-and-their-libraries/

+### Javascript
+> JS is a programming language for use in web browsers, it was once a "scripting language", now it is just a full language.
+> It is used to maniuplate the DOM or "Document Object Model".
+The elements on a webpage.
+> It is fully client side.
+The browser handles and runs the code, everything happens inside a sandbox.

+### AJAX
+> AJAX stands for "Asynchronous Javascript and XML".
+> It is a for webpages to send and recieve data without refreshing the page.
+> XML is a markup language like HTML.
+> Has uses in combination with JSON and it allows us to package the data properly, then utlise AJAX with it.

+### jQuery
+> jQuery is a library built for JS to automate and simplify common tasks.
+> Took off as it was so useful with old browsers.
+> Mainly used for animation and AJAX, which are difficult to do with vanilla JS.

+### AngularJS
+> Angular is a full frontend MVC framework for JS web apps.
+> Built by google.
+> Provides a quick way of building large single page web apps.
+> Included on pages like jQuery inside <script> tags.
+> Unlike jQuery though, it is meant to be used as a full framework for an entire web app to use.
+> In order to understand Angular, you need to get JS first, as it requires a deep understanding of prototyping, scope and other vanilla JS aspects.

+### Node.js
+> Does not run in thw browser.
+> Command line tool that runs JS on a machine without needing to run in the browser.
+> Before Node.js, developers had to use different lanugages for the back end, like PHP, Java or ASP.net.
+> Now Node.js allows people to learn one language only.

+### Summary
+>JavaScript is a language written for websites to run in the client’s browser.

+>AJAX is a way for JavaScript to request data from a server without refreshing the page or blocking the application.

+>jQuery is a JavaScript library built to automate and simplify common web tasks like AJAX or animation.

+>Angular is a hip JavaScript framework which is made for building large, single-page web applications.

+>Node.js allows JavaScript to be run without a browser, and is commonly used to run web servers.

 ## Day 1 - Monday 5th Nov

 >Going through some node stuff today, first day of learning MEAN stack.
 Have installed new docsets for various JS languages.